mozilla/agithub/README.md

-# The Agnostic Github API
+# The Agnostic GitHub API
 *It doesn't know, and you don't care!*

 `agithub` is a REST API client tailored to https://api.github.com, with a transparent syntax which facilitates rapid prototyping.
 It's code is
 lightweight: easy to understand, modify, and integrate.
-It's most salient feature is that it doesn't know the Github API&nbsp;&mdash; but that doesn't matter, since it fully supports it *anyway*.
+It's most salient feature is that it doesn't know the GitHub API&nbsp;&mdash; but that doesn't matter, since it fully supports it *anyway*.

 While browsing the